-Best First Person Shooters on Xbox One TechnoBuffalo 2020
+Best first person shooters on Xbox One TechnoBuffalo 2021

-Rainbox Six Siege is a 5v5 team based shooter that pits two well armed teams against one another in online matches.
-Unlike many game that rely simply on one set of characters attacking the other, this game has one team defending a specific location, while the other tries to break in and take out the operators on the opposing team.
+Rainbox Six Siege is a 5v5 team-based shooter that pits two well armed teams against one another in online matches.
+Unlike many games that rely simply on one set of characters attacking the other, this game has one team defending a specific location, while the other tries to break in and take out the operators on the opposing team.

 The levels are large, but dense and deliver a destructible setting.
 You can break through walls entirely, or punch out holes to give yourself a better line of sight.
-There are also several different modes of play, each requiring a different skillset.
-There are over a dozen different maps and it takes time to learn the layout of every section.
+There are also several modes of play, each requiring a different skill set.
+There are over a dozen different maps, and it takes time to learn the layout of every section.
 The in-game store also has hundreds of items you can use to personalize your character, from weapon skins to operator outfits.
-You can purchase them with the in-game currency called Renown which you recieve at the end of each match you play.
+You can purchase them with the in-game currency called Renown which you receive at the end of each match you play.

 Overall, Tom Clancy's Rainbow Six Siege delivers an excellent FPS.
 With a variety of operators to play, levels to learn, and a team to work with to achieve your goals, you get everything that makes the genre great all in one excellent package.